Authored by: Kelly Ross, Chief Technology Officer

 At TESCHGlobal, we’ve found that a top priority for managed services clients is finding the right blend of flexibility and defined support.
 Look for a partner that offers service options that fit your needs without requiring you to pay for what you don’t need.
 That’s the flexibility piece.
 When it comes to support, ask about clear and concise support guidelines, and the vendor’s protocols for response time and support mode.
 The vendor should have an online portal for ticket management supporting those protocols.
 The support definitions will give you a clear picture of the service and communication to expect.

-Part of this decision will also come down to your gut.
+Finally, part of this decision will also come down to your gut.
 Does this vendor prioritize lasting client relationships?
 Do they have good references beyond the honeymoon period?
-Do your interactions with them give you confidence in their abilities and their commitment to your organization?
+Do your interactions with them give you confidence in their abilities and commitment to your organization?
 When you find a hosting vendor that inspires your trust, you’ve found an outsourcing solution that positions your company to make significant strides forward.